Quintuplets among Gaza's dead as Blinken visits the region to seek a cease-fire deal

 In the Israeli-occupied West Bank, which has also seen a surge of violence, gunmen marched in a funeral procession for two Hamas commanders killed in an Israeli airstrike in Jenin the day before.

 Magdy reported from Cairo.
-Associated Press writers Kareem Chehayeb in Beirut and Matthew Lee in Tel Aviv, Israel, contributed to this report.
+Associated Press writers Kareem Chehayeb in Beirut; Matthew Lee in Tel Aviv, Israel; and Darlene Superville in Washington contributed to this report.

 Follow AP's war coverage at https://apnews.com/hub/israel-hamas-war